MV53X Installation Guide

 Rotate the baseplate of the camera counter-clockwise in order to separate the camera body from the second plate.

-- You will need to use the included M5 wrench to rotate this plate.
+- You have to use the included M5 wrench to rotate this plate.

-Use the included S-hook to hang the camera and feed the cable through the center hole if you are running it through a wall or into a junction box.
-Otherwise you can remove the cable guard on the bottom of the camera base and push the pigtail through there.
+Use the provided S-hook to hang the camera and guide the cable through the central hole if routing it through a wall or into a junction box.
+Alternatively, you can remove the cable guard located at the bottom of the camera base and push the pigtail through that opening.

-At this time, you will install the waterproof cable gland on the Ethernet cable itself.
-Please follow the steps in the guide earlier in this document or in the following image to ensure there is no risk of water damage to the unit.
+Now, install the waterproof cable gland on the Ethernet cable.
+Follow the instructions outlined earlier in this guide or refer to the image below to ensure you take proper precautions and prevent any risk of water damage to the unit.

-Looking at the bottom of the camera base, there are two gaps for the metal pegs of the base-plate to be put in.
+On the bottom of the camera base, there are two slots designed for the metal pegs of the base-plate to fit into.

-Once this is done, twist the base to lock it onto the mounting plate.
-Ensure that the grommet on the pigtail has been passed through the cable guard if you are not pushing the pigtail through the center of the mounting plate.
+After completing this step, twist the base to lock it onto the mounting plate.
+If you are not pushing the pigtail through the center of the mounting plate, ensure the grommet on the pigtail is passed through the cable guard.

 Use the 4 screw holes and included screws to affix the base of the camera to the mounting plate.

-You can now attach the camera base plate to the plate that is mounted on the wall.
-Once this is done, hand-tighten the plate to stabilize the camera.
+You can now attach the camera base plate to the wall-mounted plate.
+Once attached, hand-tighten the plate to stabilize the camera.

-Tighten the top of the base clockwise once you have a confirmed position.
+Tighten the top of the base clockwise after confirming the position.

 Tighten this even further by using the M5 and M2.5 torx keys provided around the joint and the top of the base.
 Finally, remove the protective lens cap.